 Serve this dip with fruit on the side for the most luscious chocolate fruit dip.

-HOW TO MAKE THIS NO BAKE CHOCOLATE AVOCADO PUDDING…
+HOW TO MAKE THIS NO-BAKE CHOCOLATE AVOCADO PUDDING…

 Lots of time with the food processor is really the only trick for this healthier pudding recipe.
 Be patient and let the processor make sure there are no lumps or bumps in this silky pudding treat (…and by lots of time in the food processor I mean like 3-5 minutes, which I will admit seems like an eternity when chocolatey goodness is involved!).

 As mentioned above you want to make sure the avocados you are using for this pudding are on the riper side of ripe.
 This really does give you a rich and creamy and buttery flavour and texture.
-Avocados that haven’t quite reach their peak of ripeness will taste a little bit bitter and give you a chalkier and weird pudding.
+Avocados that haven’t quite reached their peak of ripeness will taste a little bit bitter and give you a chalkier and weird pudding.

 2 medium-sized, ripe avocados do the trick here.
 You want to aim for about 1 1/4 cups of avocado with the pits and skin removed.
 Having a little less avocado if your avocados are a little smaller (or a little more if your avocados are a little bigger) is totally fine.
 The consistency will be just a little thinner or a little thicker but the flavour will be there for sure.